cava01134/BPI-Doc/docs/Leaf_S3_doc/en/Arduino/Basic.md

 ![](../assets/images/Leaf-S3.png)

-### Hardware connection
+### ADC experiment: hardware connection

- Plug the potentiometer to the Leaf-S3 motherboard, and then plug the analog angle sensor to IO2 (IO2 is used in the experiment).
-After the components are connected, use the USB cable to connect the Leaf-S3 and the computer.
+  Plug the potentiometer into the Leaf-S3 main board, and then plug the analog angle sensor into IO2 (IO2 is used in the experiment).
+After the components are connected, use the USB cable to connect Leaf-S3 and computer.

- ### Enter code
+  ### ADC experiment: code

   Open the Arduino IDE.
-Although it is possible to copy the code directly, we recommend that you enter the code manually to familiarize yourself with it. code show as below:
+Although the code can be copied directly, we recommend that you manually enter the code yourself to familiarize yourself. code show as below:

 <details>
 <summary>Expand to view</summary>

 <pre><code>
   void setup() {
    // put your setup code here, to run once:
    Serial.begin(115200);
 }
 void loop() {
    // put your main code here, to run repeatedly:
-  Serial.println(analogRead(2));
+   Serial. println(analogRead(2));
    delay(100);
 }

 </code></pre>
 </details>

   After the input is complete, click "Compile" to check the code for errors.
 After making sure there are no errors, you can start uploading.
 After clicking "Upload", the IDE will send the code to the Leaf-S3 motherboard.
-After the upload is complete, open the serial monitor of the Arduino IDE, rotate the analog angle sensor, and you can see the value changes in the serial monitor, as shown in the following figure:
+After the upload is complete, open the serial monitor of the Arduino IDE, rotate the analog angle sensor, and you can see the value changes in the serial monitor, as shown in the figure below:

 ![](../assets/images/Lesson3-3.png)

-### Code Analysis
+### ADC Experiment: Code Analysis

-Since the ADC of Leaf-S3 is fully compatible with Arduino, the analogRead function will not be explained too much here.
+Since the ADC of Leaf-S3 is fully compatible with Arduino, there is no need to explain too much about the analogRead function here.

 Note: If you are not particularly familiar with the basic functions of Arduino, you can [click the link](https://www.arduino.cc/en/Tutorial/BuiltInExamples) to learn.

 ## Project 4 I2C

 The I2C of Leaf-S3 can be configured to any I/O port, and you can configure it by passing relevant parameters.
-For the convenience of use, we have configured I2C by default, which is fully compatible with Arduino in use.
-The default configuration pins can be viewed in Chapter 1 Introduction.
+For the convenience of use, we have configured I2C by default, and it is fully compatible with Ardui in useno, the default configuration pins can be viewed in Chapter 1 Introduction.
 This project is based on I2C default configuration to drive OLED display.

-required components
+Required components

 I2C OLED-12864 Display X 1

 ![](../assets/images/Lesson4-1.png)

-BreadboardX 1
+Breadboard X 1

 ![](../assets/images/Lesson3-2.png)